How computer programs are trained to think like humans without expert supervision

 With high inventories on hand, large warehouses are facing a daunting task of streamlining space in the best possible way.
 Today, these companies are dabbling with innovative ways to employ Reinforcement Learning to aid them in overcoming challenges in managing fluctuating demands of inventories and reducing transit time.

 Offering ‘personalized shopping experience’ is at the forefront in the must-have unique customer experience lineup in the retail industry, especially in ecommerce.
-The industry is experimenting Reinforcement Learning to analyze customer behavior and suggest/deliver products as per their specific needs.
+The industry is experimenting Reinforcement Learning to analyze customer behaviour and suggest/deliver products as per their specific needs.

 RL programs will go through scores of customer preferences and recommend products and services that would more likely be interested in.
 This has benefited the e commerce in many ways, especially in customer interest analysis.
 Experts say that RL can considerably reduce analysis time and cut costs related to it.